Bluebottel/primer/README.md

 talking to a Python Flask backend.

 ### Requirements
-Python 3 with PIP and a modern browser.
+Python 3 with pip and a modern browser.
 The frontend will probably not render or work properly in IE or older browsers in general.

 ### Tools